Typing Speed Reference

 The standard definition treats every 5 characters, including spaces, as one word.
 Gross WPM is the total characters divided by 5, then divided by the minutes elapsed.
 This character-based rule makes scores comparable regardless of how long the actual words are.

 Typing speed is measured in words per minute, but a “word” is standardised as five characters so scores stay comparable across different texts.
-This reference gives WPM benchmarks by skill level and profession, and computes both your gross and accuracy-adjusted net WPM from a quick test.
+This reference gives WPM benchmarks by skill level and profession, and lets you compute both your gross and accuracy-adjusted net WPM from any timed typing session.

 How it works

-The five-character rule defines one word as any five typed characters, including spaces.
-Gross WPM is therefore:
+The five-character rule defines one word as any five typed characters, including spaces and punctuation.
+Gross WPM is:

 gross WPM = (characters / 5) / (seconds / 60)